-Note: After writing this difficult rant, I was hesitant to publish it publically.
-I decided to keep this rant private and only after four years, to share it publically.
+Note: After writing this difficult rant, I was hesitant to publish it publicly.
+I decided to keep this rant private and only after four years, to share it publicly.

 By: Ms. Hala